 In addition, the EIR for the proposed project states that impacts from noise and vessel movement have the potential to result in behavioral changes or disruptions in animal movements.
-These impacts, however, would be temporary and geographically isolated and would not cause disruptions substantially different than normal ship traffic through the area.
+These impacts, however, are expected to be temporary and geographically isolated and would not cause disruptions substantially different than normal ship traffic through the area.

-The EIR also includes MBIO-1, a mitigation measure designed to reduce the impact on marine mammals and sea turtles to a less than significant level.
+The EIR also includes MBIO-1, a mitigation measures designed to reduce the impact on marine mammals and sea turtles to a less than significant level.
 This measure requires awareness training, monitoring by two qualified observers, development of project-specific monitoring procedures and control measures and reporting any collisions to the resource agencies.
 Special Condition 3 requires TE SubCom to implement this mitigation measure.
-However, although this measure is likely to decrease the risk of a collision, additional measures are necessary for the proposed project to be found consistent with the requirement to protect marine species under Section 30230 of the Coastal Act.
-For example, for previous cable-laying projects of similar scope, the Commission has generally required a minimum of two NMFS-qualified marine mammal observers on duty during all cable installation activities to ensure adequate coverage of the project area.
-In addition, these conditions do not identify an appropriate avoidance zone or require project vessels to reduce speeds to avoid collisions.

-Therefore, consistent with previous fiber optic submarine cable project approvals, the Commission has included an additional mitigation measure to ensure that impacts to marine mammals and sea turtles are minimized and healthy populations of marine organisms are maintained.
-Special Condition 4 requires TE SubCom to prepare and implement a Marine Wildlife Monitoring and Contingency Plan.
-This plan will incorporate elements of the EIR mitigation measures described above but also will include provisions for a minimum of two NMFS-qualified marine wildlife observers on duty during all cable installation activities, the establishment of a 500-1640 foot avoidance zone, limits on project vessel speed, and reporting requirements.
+However, although this measure is likely to decrease the risk of a collision, it does not go far enough to protect marine species as required under the Section 30230 of the Coastal Act, which requires that biological productivity of coastal waters be sustained.
+For example, for previous cable-laying projects of similar scope, the Commission has generally required a minimum of two National Marine Fisheries Service (NMFS)-qualified marine mammal observers on duty during all cable installation activities to ensure adequate coverage of the project area.
+In addition, these conditions do not identify an appropriate avoidance zone, or require project vessels to reduce speeds to avoid collisions.
+Thus, consistent with previous fiber optic submarine cable project approvals, the Commission has included an additional mitigation measure to ensure that impacts to marine mammals and sea turtles are minimized and healthy populations of marine organisms are maintained.
+Special Condition 4 requires TE SubCom to submit a Marine Wildlife Monitoring and Contingency Plan to the Executive Director for review and approval.
+This plan incorporates elements of the EIR mitigation measures described above but also includes provisions for a minimum of two NMFS-qualified marine wildlife observers on duty during all cable installation activities, the establishment of 500-1640 foot avoidance zone, and limits on project vessel speed and reporting requirements.
 With these conditions in place, the potential for adverse impacts to marine mammals and sea turtles from collisions with project vessels or harassment from noise associated with project activities will be minimized.